-- Constrain camera settings as discussed previously - Multi-point perspective distortion and parallax are problems - Subject with depth is problematic - Planar subject is okay - Some things help simulate an orthographic projection - When moving camera, maintain constant distance to subject.
+- Constrain camera setting as discussed previously - Multi-point perspective distortion and parallax are problematic - Subject with depth is a problem - Planar subject is okay - Some things help simulate an orthographic projection - When moving camera, maintain constant distance to subject.
 Level camera for each shot.
-Shoot perpendicular to plane of subject - Shoot with longest lens that covers desired field of view - Shoot many closely spaced photos - Center walls and other features in a frame when depth is an issue - Don't shoot into sides don't use front and both sides in the same frame - Consider placement of objects in front and behind subject plane - Parallax can be used to remove objects in foreground and background
+Shoot perpendicular to plane of subject - Shoot with longest lens that covers desired field of view - Shoot many closely spaced photos - Center walls and other features in the frame when depth is an issue - Don't shoot into sides don't see front and both sides at the same time - Consider placement of objects in front and behind subject plane - Parallax can be used to remove objects in foreground and background